CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/chocolate_cake.md

 ## Instructions

-Preheat to 350 °F. Spray pan.
+Preheat to 350 F. Spray pan.

 Add all dry ingredients and mix.
 Boil water.